arcanemachine/traefik-generic/README.md

 ## Features

-- Easy setup with the automated setup wizard (located at `./setup`).
+- Get started with a single command: `./start.sh`
 - Works with Docker and Podman.
-  - Works with Docker by default, but can be configured to work with Podman instead.
+  - To use with Podman, pass `--podman` as the third positional argument when running `start.sh`.
 - Supports Let's Encrypt certificates (when using the `remote` configuration)
-  - Traefik automatically manages certificate renewal when using Let's Encrypt. :)
+  - Traefik automatically manages certificate renewal when using Let's Encrypt.

 ## Usage Instructions

+Before continuing, ensure that `docker-compose` is installed: `pip install docker-compose`

 ### Configuration

 There are 2 ways to configure this project:

-- Using the automated setup wizard
+- `start.sh`
 - Manual configuration

-#### Using the Automated Setup Wizard
+#### Use `start.sh`

 ##### Quick Start

-- Run the automated script located in `./scripts/setup` and follow the steps in the setup wizard.
-- Then, run the `./start.sh` script to start the container service.
+- Run the `./start.sh up local` script to start the container service with a `local` configuration (no HTTPS).
-- To overwrite an existing configuration, use the `--force` flag when running the script.
-- To use with Podman, set `USE_PODMAN=1` before running the script (e.g. `USE_PODMAN=1 ./setup`)

-##### What Does the Setup Wizard Do?

-The wizard performs the following steps:

-- Configures the environment:
-  - Sets up the following environment variables:
+  - To enable HTTPS, run `./start up remote`
-    - `TRAEFIK_HOST`: The hostname that identifies your Traefik dashboard
+- Access your Traefik dashboard at `http://localhost`.
-      - default: `localhost`
-    - `LETS_ENCRYPT_EMAIL`: Your email address (used to receive important emails from Let's Encrypt)
-      - This variable is only configured in `remote` mode.
-It is used to setup the `./volumes/etc/traefik.yml` file.
-It is not saved after running the setup script.
-      - default: `letsencrypt@example.com`
-    - `DOCKER_HOST`: The path to your Docker/Podman socket.
-      - This variable is only configured if the environment variable `USE_PODMAN=1` is enabled before running the setup wizard.
-      - default: N/A

-##### What Files Does The Setup Wizard Create?

-The wizard generates 3 files:

-- `./.env` - The local environment (automatically detected by the Compose file)
-- `./volumes/etc/traefik.yml` - Traefik configuration file
-- `./start.sh` - A script that starts the container service

 ##### How To Use Podman Instead of Docker?

-- Use `pip` (The Python package installer) to install `docker-compose` in order for Podman to work with Compose files.
-- Run `USE_PODMAN=1 ./setup`
+- Run `start.sh local --podman` or
   - To overwrite an existing config, run `USE_PODMAN=1 ./setup --force`

 ###### Why Use `docker-compose` Instead of `podman-compose`?